Skip to main content

 Is my text sent to a server?

-No. Your text never leaves your browser.
-The editor uses client-side JavaScript to parse Markdown and render HTML.
-There are no network requests when you type, preview, or export.
-You can verify this by opening the Network tab in your browser's Developer Tools — you will see zero outgoing requests after the initial page load.
+No. Your text never leaves your browser when using the Best Answer Hub Markdown Editor.
+The editor uses client-side JavaScript to parse Markdown and render HTML, with no network requests when you type, preview, or export.
+You can verify this by opening the Network tab in your browser's Developer Tools and confirming zero outgoing requests after the initial page load.
 This makes the editor safe for drafting sensitive documentation, private notes, or proprietary README files.

 How do I export my Markdown document?

-Click the Download Markdown button to save your raw .md file, which you can open in any text editor or commit to Git.
-Click the Download HTML button to get a self-contained HTML file with GitHub-like styling and syntax highlighting that you can open in a browser, attach to an email, or host as a static page.
+Click the Download Markdown button in the Best Answer Hub Markdown Editor to save your raw .md file, which you can open in any text editor or commit to Git.
+Click Download HTML to get a self-contained HTML file with GitHub-like styling and syntax highlighting that you can open in a browser, attach to an email, or host as a static page.
 You can also click Copy HTML to grab just the HTML body for pasting into a CMS or blog platform.

 What syntax highlighting languages are supported?

-The editor uses highlight.js with its common language pack, which includes JavaScript, TypeScript, Python, Java, C, C++, Go, Rust, Ruby, PHP, Bash, SQL, HTML, XML, CSS, SCSS, JSON, YAML, Markdown, and plain text.
-If you use a fenced code block with a language tag like ```python, the editor will apply the correct color scheme.
-If the language is not recognized, it falls back to automatic detection or plain text.
+The Best Answer Hub Markdown Editor uses highlight.js with its common language pack, covering JavaScript, TypeScript, Python, Java, C, C++, Go, Rust, Ruby, PHP, Bash, SQL, HTML, CSS, SCSS, JSON, YAML, and plain text.
+Use a fenced code block with a language tag like ```python and the editor applies the correct color scheme automatically.
+If the language is not recognised, it falls back to automatic detection or plain text.

 Can I preview how my README will look on GitHub?

-Yes, that is one of the primary use cases for this editor.
+Yes.
+That is one of the primary use cases for the Best Answer Hub Markdown Editor.
 The preview pane uses github-markdown-css, which replicates GitHub's typography, spacing, heading sizes, link colors, table borders, and code block styling.
-While no third-party preview can be pixel-perfect due to GitHub's internal theming engine, this tool gets you about 95 percent of the way there.
-It is the fastest way to catch formatting mistakes before you commit your README.
+While no third-party preview can be pixel-perfect due to GitHub's internal theming engine, this tool gets you about 95 percent of the way there, the fastest way to catch formatting mistakes before you commit your README.

 How do I insert a table of contents?

-Click the TOC button in the toolbar.
-The editor scans your current document for headings, generates a nested list of anchor links, and inserts it at your cursor position.
-If you add or remove headings later, just delete the old TOC and click the button again to regenerate it.
-The TOC uses standard Markdown link syntax like [Heading](#heading), which works on GitHub, GitLab, and most static site generators.
+Click the TOC button in the Best Answer Hub Markdown Editor toolbar.
+The editor scans your document for headings, generates a nested list of anchor links, and inserts it at your cursor position.
+If you add or remove headings later, delete the old TOC and click again to regenerate it.
+The TOC uses standard Markdown link syntax like [Heading](#heading), which works on GitHub, GitLab, and most static site generators including Hugo and Jekyll.

 Does the editor auto-save my work?

 Yes.
-Your document is saved to your browser's localStorage every 2 seconds while you type.
-If you close the tab or refresh the page, your text will be restored automatically when you return.
-Auto-save is completely local — nothing is uploaded to a cloud server.
+The Best Answer Hub Markdown Editor saves your document to your browser's localStorage every 2 seconds while you type.
+If you close the tab or refresh the page, your text is restored automatically when you return.
+Auto-save is completely local, with nothing uploaded to a cloud server.
 If you want to start fresh, click the Clear button.
-Note that localStorage is cleared if you clear your browser data or use incognito mode.
+Note that localStorage is cleared when you clear browser data or use incognito mode.

 Can I open an existing Markdown file?

 Yes.
-Click the Open File button or drag and drop a .md or .txt file directly onto the editor pane.
+Click the Open File button in the Best Answer Hub Markdown Editor or drag and drop a .md or .txt file directly onto the editor pane.
 The file contents will replace the current document.
 There is a 1 MB file size limit to prevent browser performance issues.
-If you accidentally overwrite your content, you can use your browser's Undo shortcut or close the tab without saving — but localStorage updates every 2 seconds, so act quickly.
+If you accidentally overwrite your content, use your browser's Undo shortcut or close the tab without saving, but localStorage updates every 2 seconds, so act quickly.

 What are the best Markdown editors in 2026?

 For desktop, Typora remains popular for its distraction-free WYSIWYG experience at $15.
 Obsidian is excellent for knowledge management with a free personal tier.
 For browser-based editing, Dillinger and StackEdit are the most established alternatives, but both push cloud sync and account creation.
-Best Answer Hub's Markdown Editor differentiates itself by being lighter, faster, fully offline-capable, and requiring zero accounts.
-It is ideal for quick drafts, README previews, and documentation work where privacy matters.
+The Best Answer Hub Markdown Editor differentiates itself by being lighter, faster, fully offline-capable, and requiring zero accounts, ideal for quick drafts, README previews, and documentation work where privacy matters.